 When God drops a gracelet of the gift of faith on you, it is a divine "yes" that tells a person that God will back up a person's expression of faith by His power.
-I still remember being in my bedroom and hearing God's voice about the Dake's Bible.
-How did I express my trust and confidence that I was going to get exactly what I had asked for?
+I still remember being in my bedroom and hearing God's voice about the Dake's Bible for which I had prayed.
+How did I express my trust and confidence that I was going to receive the very thing I had asked?
 I went out and bought one of those bar magnifying glasses that one can put on the text to make it larger.
 It was my faith expression that I was confident that it was on its way.
-Just like the little girl acted on her faith in her daddy's word for a dollhouse, so the child of God takes action on the word of Abba.
+In the same way that the little girl acted on her faith in her daddy's word for a dollhouse, so the child of God takes action on the word of our Father.
 It is not your faith that you have to muster up; it is a faith that one receives from God.
 Without Him, we can do nothing, but with Him, we can do all things.
 All things are possible to him who believes (Matthew 19:26; Mark 10:27).